 Do you know the saying, “I have a closet full of clothes but nothing to wear?”
 I hear it all the time from my clients and I’m never surprised to find this out because most people only wear 20% of their clothing 80% of the time!
 If you’re reading this you might be able to relate.
 Why?
 There are many reasons:

 #1 You don’t have enough basics.

-A white tee, a black blazer, a chambray top, white sneakers, etc. These are all basic pieces every woman should have in her wardrobe so that she can mix and match them with other options in her closet.
+Basic tops, bottoms and layers in neutral colours: These are all standard pieces every woman and man should have in their wardrobe so that they can mix and match them with other options in their closet.
 When you don’t have the essentials it’s more difficult to put outfits together.